 Estimating Coincident Peak Demand Impacts with Field Data from M&V Activities (for Non-Weather-Sensitive Measure Impacts)

 Depending on the nature of a given project, field data collection periods for estimating annual energy savings and peak demand reductions may vary.
-While field data collected during the summer and winter peak months is preferable for estimating summer and winter peak demand reductions (respectively), field data are not always collected during these periods.
+While field data collected during the summer and winter peak months is preferable for estimating summer and winter peak demand reductions (respectively), field data is not always collected during these periods.
 For projects or measures affecting loads that are not weather-driven, peak demand impacts can still be estimated.

 Sufficient field data should be collected to allow for the construction of an hourly load shape that characterizes the fluctuations in the energy savings being produced by the implemented measure over the appropriate period.